rohityt0dev/AWS-learning/Day-02-AmazonEC2/WindowsEC2/README.md

 ---

-# 📄 Step 8: Replace the Default Website
+# 📄 Replace the Default Website

 Delete the default IIS homepage: